-So we know that meta descriptions aren’t a direct ranking factor.
-However, because they appear as snippets with your search listing, they have a profound impact on CTR from SERPs.
-And this is a ranking factor.
-As our friend Dr. Pete at Moz explains:
+However, because they appear as snippets with your search listing, meta descriptions have a profound impact on click through rate (CTR) from SERPs.
+CTR is a ranking factor, as our friend Dr. Pete at Moz explains:

 Whether or not a result gets clicked on is one of Google’s and Bing’s first clues about whether any given result is a good match to a query.

-So as search engines gather more data about the way in which searchers are (or aren’t) clicking through to the search results on your website, they’re developing a clearer and clearer picture of whether a given page is a good match for a given search query.
-And this data is factored into your rankings.
+As search engines gather more data about the ways in which searchers are or are not clicking through to the search results on your website, they develop clearer pictures of whether a given page is a good match for a given search query.
+This data is then factored into your rankings.

-So now that we’ve established that meta descriptions matter, how do you write a good one?
-Start with these four steps:
+Now that we’ve established that they matter, how do you write a good meta description?
+We recommend starting with these four steps: